 Why Menstrual Cups

-Before I begin, let’s dive into why on earth I’d want to switch to menstrual cups in the first place.
+Before I begin with this lily cup compact review, let’s dive into why on earth I’d want to switch to menstrual cups in the first place.
 Tampons have served me quite well for the last 16 years, why abandon them now?
 Here are my reasons.

 Cups are obviously more eco-friendly.